Table of Contents

 From Shisr we decided not to drive the same way back but take the even more deserted road from Shisr directly north-eastwards, about an hour and a half over a dirt/gravel road without seeing anybody else besides desert, more desert and more sand!
 To the north of this you will find the Empty Quarter making up the border between Saudi Arabia and Oman.
 A great detour and we came along some skeletons of long passed away camels and some other wildlife.
 We arrived back to the newly paved road at coordinates N 18.675047; E 54.081860.

-Did you visit Frankincense Trail too or do you have questions?
+Did you visit Duqm or the Frankincense Trail too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!

 Click an image for a full screen gallery of more photos taken during this trip.
 If you like to use any photo for commercial, private or editorial use please contact first for permission and/or pricing.